RULES AND REGULATIONS

 In case of rain, indoor games and activities will be available in place of the scheduled outdoor program.
 Trained and experienced lifeguards will be on duty at the pool at all scheduled swimming times.
 If riflery or archery are offered as activities, instructors will be present to make sure guns and bows are used according to NRA standards.
 Adequate first aid supplies will be available at the camp.

 Campers will not be allowed to make or receive phone calls.
-There will be about 100 campers and counselors at the camp.
-We have found in the past that too much time is spent at the telephone.
-We have also found that young children who get homesick the first couple of days at camp are only made them more homesick with calls from their parents and want to go home.
+All cell phones will be confiscated upon arrival at camp and returned upon departure.
+We have found that campers that have phones spend far too much time on their phone while at camp.
+We have also found that children that experience homesickness only feel worse with calls from their parents and want to go home even more.
+This feeling is normal and passes within a day or two.
 We want the campers to have fun and enjoy this experience.
-You are encouraged to write to your child at camp.
-We will have postcards and stamps available for purchase at the camp for the campers to write back to you.
-Please sent your letter before they leave home to ensure they receive your letter.
 In case of emergency, parents will be contacted by the MYC camp administration promptly.
-If you need to reach your child in an emergency only you can call the camp office.
+If you need to reach your child, for emergencies only, you can call the camp office.

 Visitors will be required to remain in the parking lot for security reasons.
 All visitors staying longer than one hour will be charged a $25.00 fee per person.
 There will be no overnight accommodations at the campsite for visitors.
 Because we are using a private facility, we must abide by this visitor policy.
 All visitors must be approved by the MYC administration prior to the start of the camp.